msg-systems/WPF-GUI-Localizer/README.md

 1. Glossary
    1. for excel: all marked as glossaryTag and glossaryTag given in constructor
    1. for json: all glossary entries have unique keys already in file

+# Notes

+when using ResLP with excelFP, no corrections will be loaded on first translation, bacause excelFP is still loading language file in parallel